igozali/krs/README.md

 Mostly tested with `Kafka 2.1.1-cp1 (Commit:9aa84c2aaa91e392)`.

+### Caveats

+At the moment, I'm depending on an unpublished version of [rust-rdkafka](https://github.com/fede1024/rust-rdkafka) to get access to the AdminClient.
+When [this issue](https://github.com/fede1024/rust-rdkafka/issues/179) is fixed, I'll fix this on my side.

 ### Upcoming Features

 _Note: There will be no guarantees as to when these features are going to be